 Looking ahead, it seems probable that the long-term potential of hydrogen as a low-CO2 energy carrier will not, by itself, be sufficient to prompt industrial innovations that are not otherwise economically sustainable.
 The difficulties encountered worldwide in attempts to establish a meaningful price for greenhouse gas emissions suggest that a progressive hydrogen economy might emerge more incrementally from the global hydrogen industry as it already exists today, rather than any disruptive innovation .

 Hydrogen is an energy carrier that can be used to store massive amounts of energy for grid resilience and security and it is a critical feedstock for most of the chemicals industry.
 It can, therefore, be considered as an energy vector, a fuel and a raw material.
 Hydrogen fuel provides a potentially clean alternative to transform electricity into an energy vector for use in transport.
-Additionally, it can be used as zero-emission mobility in the different transport sectors whilst keeping the infrastructure and value chain in these equal.
+Additionally, it can be used as zero-emission mobility in the different transport sectors whilst keeping the infrastructure and value chain in these equations.

 Clearly, the proportion of hydrogen coming as green hydrogen from electrolysis using renewable electricity is currently very small, but clean hydrogen is currently enjoying unprecedented political and business momentum, with the number of policies and projects around the world expanding rapidly.
 Now is the time to scale up technologies and bring down costs to allow hydrogen to become widely used.
 Government actions and investment in partnerships, seed funding, and fit-for-purpose regulatory support, as well as efficient approval processes, will assist the hydrogen industry to overcome its economic, regulatory and technical challenges.